salve-org/collegamento/README.md

-<h1 align="center">PROJECT_NAME v0.1.0</h1>
+<h1 align="center">collegamento v0.1.0</h1>

-A tool that makes it much easier to do xyz.
+A tool that makes it much easier to make offload work when asyncio isn't an option.

 # Installation

-In the Command Line, paste the following: `pip install PROJECT_NAME`
+In the Command Line, paste the following: `pip install collegamento`

 ## Description

-PROJECT_NAME is a library that can be used for xyz.
-Docs are listed on this [ReadTheDocs page](https://PROJECT_NAME.readthedocs.io/en/master/)
+Collegamento is a library that can be used for Client/Server IPC's with the goal of offloading major workloads to a second process.
+Docs are listed on this [ReadTheDocs page](https://collegamento.readthedocs.io/en/master/)

 ## Contributing